 About the Initiative

-New case studies from the On the CUSP: Stop BSI initiative are now available.
+Case studies from the On the CUSP: Stop BSI initiative are available.
 The action guide, Stories of Success: Using CUSP to Improve Safety, contains the stories of four hospitals that participated in the initiative and applied the Comprehensive Unit-based Safety Program, or CUSP, to dramatically reduce central line-associated bloodstream infections (CLABSI) and other health care-associated infections.

 While health care-associated infections were once seen as an unavoidable risk of providing care, a successful nationwide program to reduce the deadliest of these infections has proven that change is possible.